padolsey/SIML/readme.md

 }
 ```

-*Note: You can extend Siml to support your own attributes, directives and psuedo-classes.
+*Note: You can extend SIML to support your own attributes, directives and psuedo-classes.
 E.g. See [parsers/angular.js](https://github.com/padolsey/siml/blob/master/src/parsers/angular.js)*

-Siml allows you to express more with less effort and a cleaner form:
+SIML allows you to express more with less effort and a cleaner form:

 ```js
 section.contact > form